Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/wit-analytics.md

 **VSTS**

-Using the Analytics Service for Visual Studio Team Services (VSTS), you can construct basic and filtered queries to return work items of interest.
+Using the Analytics Service for Azure DevOps, you can construct basic and filtered queries to return work items of interest.
 You can run these queries directly in your browser.

 In this topic, the base root URL is scoped to a project as shown: